 The respondent, a 21-year-old Moroccan man, recounted a series of three pushbacks that happened within a five-day period.
 First from Greece to Turkey; then from Turkey to Greece; and again from Greece to Turkey.

 On the 3rd of April, the respondent crossed to Greece from Bosna (TR) with 5 other men, all Syrian, aged between 18 and 30 years old.
-They had spent two days walking approximately 50 kilometres into Greece when they were all apprehended by four officers.
+They had spent two days walking approximately 50 kilometres into Greece when they were all apprehended by men in uniform the respondent identified as Greek police officers.
 The respondent described that three of them were wearing a blue police uniform, including one wearing a balaclava.
 Those three officers spoke in Greek.
 And there was “something in Greek” written on their uniform.
 The last officer was wearing civilian clothes, and according to the respondent, he was Syrian.
 “He talked to me in Arabic.
 He asked me from where I was and if I was hiding any money on me.
 With the other officers, he spoke in Greek”.

 The respondent claimed that they were caught on an agricultural field and they had already passed the town of Orestiada.
 It was around 10 AM.

 Then, two other officers in sage green uniforms came and the respondent described that they were in a large white Mercedes van, with no signs showing if it was a Greek police car or not.
 The respondent said that after the officers had taken their phones, the group was loaded in the Mercedes van.
 Also, he said that two officers came with them.
 There was no seat to sit on inside the vehicle, nor were there any windows and the car was locked from all sides.

 They drove for about ten minutes, on both paved and unpaved roads.
 Then they arrived at a detention place which was surrounded by a barbed fence that was “not so high”.
 The respondent recognized the place as being close to Orestiada as he was detained there in a previous pushback.